richardzyx/node-microservice/README.md

 **TL;DR**: Freedom in language, minimum lines of code, over amqp message broker

 Advantage/Features:
-- **Timeout mechanism**: During our production test, we found that having the timeout mechanism is extremely helpful especially when the internet connection is poor and the number of requests is huge.
+- **Timeout Mechanism**: During our production test, we found that having the timeout mechanism is extremely helpful especially when the internet connection is poor and the number of requests is huge.
 Both the server and the client take an parameter of timeout, so that when the time is due, the client will automatically timeout the requests, or the tasks will timeout in the queue before being sent to the server.